godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

    .. image:: img/stretch_viewport_keep_width.gif

 -  Stretch Aspect = **Keep Height**: Keep aspect ratio when stretching the screen.
-If the the screen is taller than the base size, black bars are added at the top and bottom (letterboxing).
+If the screen is taller than the base size, black bars are added at the top and bottom (letterboxing).
 But if the screen is wider than the base resolution, the viewport will be grown in the horizontal direction (and more content will be visible to the